 - Right-click and select New | PHP File.

-- Enter the name of the file, and click Next.
+- Enter the name of the file, and then click Next.

 - Select a template as the initial content of the new PHP file, and click Finish.